-Numbers of fishermen and social impact of a fishery
+13. Numbers of fishermen and social impact of a fishery

-- 18. On the first few days of the fishery a high proportion of the 75 Byelaw 3 permit holders might be expected.
-Another 80 are eligible to apply for 2016-7 permits but have not done so.
-The Authority requires at least 2 weeks from application to permit issue.
-Once fishing begins it is believed that numbers of gatherers will quickly diminish when the extent of the stock is known. - 19.
-This size of fishery is manageable with existing resources.
+On the first few days of the fishery a high proportion of the potential 103 Byelaw 3 permit holders might be expected.
+Once fishing begins it is believed that numbers of gatherers may diminish when the extent of the stock is known.

+14. This size of fishery is manageable with existing resources.
 A multi-agency committee has been convened as in previous years to manage the fishery and take in the interests of stakeholders.
 The Committee includes police, GLA, EHOs, and other regulators.

-Protection of spat
+15. Protection of spat